 According to records from the Maricopa County Assessor's Office, the building is 51 years old.
 (Ironically, it once housed the Phoenix Fire Department's administrative offices.)

-Typically, developers have to wait 30 days after they apply for a demolition permit before they can begin demolishing a commercial building that's more than 50 years old, and are also required to notify community members and preservationists about their plans.
+wait 30 days after they apply for a demolition permit before they can begin demolishing a commercial building that's more than 50 years old, and are also required to notify community members and preservationists about their plans.

 That policy, which was approved in 2016, prevented the iconic Melrose Liquors building from being torn down last year.